-With my running friends, I may not know their last names or what they do for fun when they aren’t running, but I know they prefer birthday cake GU on the run and peanut butter filled pretzels as a post-run snack.
+With my running friends, I may not know their last names or what they do for fun when they aren’t running, but I know they prefer GU on the run and peanut butter filled pretzels as a post-run snack.

 Then there is everybody else: the non-runners, the people I know in professional or volunteer capacities.

 They usually know I’m a runner (and if they don’t, I try very hard to casually throw into a conversation that I’ve run over 30 marathons and recently a 50 mile race… the looks are priceless), and they ask the vague questions you ask of someone who is into something you know nothing about.

 All runners know the questions: